 Art - Miss Passant leads our very popular Art Club.
 Children undertake fun activitities to develop their skills using a range of media, including water colours and oil pastels.

-Scotty's Heroes - Our military fitness club, Scotty's Heroes, encourages children to take part in military missions that are lots of fun too!
+Scotty's Heroes - Our military fitness club, Scotty's Heroes, encourages children to take part in military missions that are lots of fun too.
+We asked the club provider to describe the club for new starters and this is what they say about Scotty’s Heroes!

 Scotty's Heroes Holiday Club - Themed days for our popular Scotty's Heroes Holiday Club include: Military Activities; Survival Day; Orienteering Missions and Outdoor Hunting.
 The gallery below shows photos from the final day - partner activities; hot chocolate making; learning how to make and control fires safely and a very messy holi colour powder battle!